srImathE satakOpAya nama:

 uLLE – in that

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Meditating upon the fully beautiful wealth (which includes everything without leaving out even a single entity), knowing that everything is beautifully subservient to him and thus knowing the relationship, become part of that wealth.
 Once the true relationship (between oneself and emperumAn) is understood, then one can become part of his wealth/property.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

-AzhwAr says – Meditating on ones relationship with emperumAn, knowing that “everything is owned by my master”, approach him and serve him without any shy or hesitation.
+AzhwAr says – Meditating on one’s relationship with emperumAn, knowing that “everything is owned by my master”, approach him and serve him without any shyness or hesitation.